pkhuong/pkhuong.github.io/source/_posts/2025-08-19-monoid-augmented-fifos.markdown

 In [the DABA paper](https://hirzels.com/martin/papers/tr15-rc25574-daba.pdf), we actually want to think of the dual stack data structure as a pair of:
 1. An ingestion list that also computes a running product of its contents (in the [cash register model](https://en.wikipedia.org/wiki/Streaming_algorithm#Turnstile_and_cash_register_models))
-2. A batch-constructed excretion list with a precomputed suffix product (in fact, as [the same authors' follow-up](https://arxiv.org/abs/2009.13768) points out, we need *only* that suffix product)
+2. A batch-constructed excretion list with values waiting to be popped, and a precomputed suffix product that reflects the impact of removing each value from the aggregate monoid product (in fact, as [the same authors' follow-up](https://arxiv.org/abs/2009.13768) points out, we need *only* that suffix product)

 Concretely, all new values enter the ingestion list and update the running product of the ingestion list's contents.
 We pop from a separate excretion list; that list holds the suffix product of the current oldest (next to pop) value and all younger values (values that will be popped later) in the excretion list.